coolacid/ComputerCraft/README.md

 functions.lua
 -------------

 Just a bunch of functions that I use in different scripts.
-Write once, use many.
+Write once, use many is good coding.

 MultiSensors
 ------------